The Amazon Effect: How Amazon Supply Chain Technology Broke Retail

-According to Tech Target, the Amazon effect is “the ongoing evolution and disruption of the retail market, both online and in physical outlets, resulting from increased e-commerce.”
-It has its own name because of what the online e-commerce giant has done to transform the customer experience and the omnichannel business model, as well as the downstream effects it’s had on a variety of market segments.
+It has its own name because of how Amazon changed eCommerce to transform the customer experience and the omnichannel business model, as well as the downstream effects it’s had on a variety of market segments.

 Because of Amazon, consumers not only demand but now expect their online shopping experience to feature all of these things at once:

 - Lightning-fast fulfillment (and the ability to change orders)